play2war/play2-war-plugin/README.md

   <td colspan="3"><img src="http://openclipart.org/image/800px/svg_to_png/161515/OK-2.png" title="WAR package must be deployed at root context" height="20"><br/>TBD for Play 2.1</td>
   </tr>
 </table>

-Native Play 2 is a much better deployment model, so why choosing WAR packaging ?
-- Ops don't want to change their deployment model and still want to use WAR in your company
-- Because Play 2 has a lot of lacks around SSL support

 ## Server compatibility
 <table>